 In the eternal race to find love and happiness, some unfortunate souls start with a handicap.
-It is the case of the man we join as we start jump into Une Histoire Vertebrale (A Backbone Tale), a short animated movie by Jérémy Clapin, produced by Strapontin.
+It is so in the case of the man we join as we jump-start into Une Histoire Vertebrale (A Backbone Tale), a short animated movie by Jérémy Clapin, produced by Strapontin.

 A malformation of his backbone forces our hero to walk with his head held low, permanently fixed toward the ground.
 How is he supposed to search for happiness, his loving one, when all his eyes catch are his own feet?
-And who’s gonna love him, someone who looks so different from other people?
+And who’s going to love him- someone who looks so different from others?

 Storywise, what makes the difference between the work of Jérémy Clapin and other similar stories (I’m thinking of An Eye For Annai and Hedgehug) is the encounter with the “similar and complimentary.”
 Rather than being the resolution of the story, it’s the starting point of a process that brings the man and the woman (and hopefully us with them) to learn a valuable lesson.